Best cocktails bars in Brighton

 Merkaba @ My Hotel – Cocktail Bar Brighton

-Voted best place for a drink at the recent Brighton Restaurant Awards.
+Voted best place for a drink (winner and third place) at the Brighton Restaurant Awards.
 In the heart of Brighton’s buzzing North Laine, you’ll find My Hotel Brighton.
 The hotel’s wacky futuristic theme transports you off world and continues in their swanky Merkaba bar, where you can celebrate life with an artisan cocktail.
 The tantalising menu has a huge range, including Asian, bohemian, Brighton, American and tiki inspired cocktails.
 They love to host a party, so if you’re after a night to remember, why not try one of their cocktail packages.
 Or you could take part in a fun cocktail masterclass where you’ll receive expert tuition from experienced cocktail bartenders.
 Music is provided by Top local DJ’s every weekend.

 Whether you’re looking for fruity, creamy, spicy or fresh, the ‘Malchamists’ at Malmaison have all the ingredients and skill to mix you up your favourite!
 Using fresh and seasonal ingredients, you can expect to see new cocktails on the menu throughout the year.
-Enjoy the views and take in the sea breeze on the ship-shaped terrace overlooking the sea.
+Enjoy the views and take in the sea breeze on the ship-shaped terrace overlooking the marina.
 Or for views without the sea breeze, try their conservatory with floor to ceiling glass windows while you sip on your cocktail.

 No 32, in the heart of Brighton, brings you everything you need for a night on the town in a single venue.
 Eat, drink and dance is their motto at this vibrant restaurant, bar and nightclub.
 The bar serves wines originating from five different continents, as well as craft ales and draught beers.
 Also on offer is a fantastic selection of cocktails including everything from Classic & Elegant through Rich & Sweet to Long & Refreshing.
 Their resident DJ provides regular music every Friday and Saturday and happy hour runs 4 – 7pm, Monday to Friday with selected cocktails at 2 for £10.
 Located in Brighton’s historic Lanes.